isomerpages/moe-bedokgreensec/_academic/Subjects/D&T & NFS.md

 ---
 title: D&T & NFS
-permalink: /dnt/permalink
+permalink: /dnt/permalink/
 description: ""
 third_nav_title: Subjects
 ---
 ![](/images/fce3.jpg)

 **“Design is not just what it looks like and feels like.
-Design is how it works.”
+Design is how it works.”<br>
 Steve Jobs**

 **Design & Technology**